Vancouver Taco Crawl Recap

 Next we headed down towards English Bay, where we would find our next taco place – La Catrina, a small quick service, limited-seating area restaurant on Denman Street.
 Voted by Mexicans as Vancouver’s best tacos, I was eager to try to see if that lived up to the name as their slogan is “Tacos to die for”.
 At this location we were served Papas Mexicanas, mexican potatoes with cream sauce, and Res En Cascabel, braised beef cooked in a cascabel chili sauce.
 My hubby really enjoyed the potatoes with cream sauce taco, whereas I took a bite of both but felt it was a little salty for my liking.
 By now we were quite full.

-We next managed to drive back south, outside of downtown Vancouver, to Cambie & 17th where we found Las Tortas.
-A family run business, we were met with really friendly service, and locally sourced, simple, yet really mouth-watering bites of fresh tacos.
-Las Tortas served a Pulled Pork taco and a Mexican Zucchini taco, both simple, light, and flavourful.
-In particular I enjoyed the self serve salsa bar they had.
+We next managed to drive back south, outside of downtown Vancouver, to Cambie & 17th where we found Las Tortas and Los Tacos.
+Both family run businesses, we were met with really friendly service, and locally sourced, simple, yet really mouth-watering bites of fresh tacos.
+Got served with a Pulled Pork taco and a Mexican Zucchini taco, both simple, light, and flavourful.
+In particular I enjoyed the self serve salsa bar, very nice.

 For our last stop, Tmix Tea served us a bubble waffle with a scoop of in-house made ice cream.
 We had a selection of ice creams to choose from so I decided to go with the Earl Grey, while my hubby ordered green tea, which he thought would help him with digestion (which it didn’t).
 The bubble waffle was nice and chewy when you bite down on them, but crispy on the outside.
 This was the only dish of the night I finished every bite of it.
 This dish also inspired me to make my own bubble waffles at home and add a scoop of Earnest ice cream!